Like ice cream, retirement plans and pension plans come in many different flavors. The most common are IRAs and 401(k)s.

 Then, there’s a subset of “self-directed” IRAs whereby you can invest into non-traditional assets like real estate, private company stock, cryptocurrencies, precious metals, etc. There are several dozen specialty firms that administer an IRA in the same fashion as the mainstream institutions, but have the ability to document the more individualized transactions that non-traditional investment assets require.

 In the case of these “non-traditional” custodians, the term “self-directed” applies in the same sense it does with the stock market custodians – in that you will identify opportunities and direct the custodian to execute the transaction.
 The custodian then carries out your direction by executing documents, issuing funds for the acquisition or maintenance of investments, and receiving the income produced by investments.
 They handle the transactions for you and charge fees to do so.

 Then, comes the best choice of all – checkbook control.
 Safeguard Advisors sets up a legal structure (LLC) or trust (Solo 401k) that allows you to transfer control from non-traditional custodians to yourself.
 (It’s your money so why shouldn’t you control it?)

-We assist with the set up of a checking account at your local bank to hold funds, and you execute transactions simply by writing a check.
-You entirely control the process and all but eliminate custodial fees (annual fees still apply).
+We assist with the set up of a checking account at your local bank to hold the plan funds, and you then execute transactions simply by writing a check.
+You entirely control the process and all but eliminate custodial paperwork, processing delays and per-transaction fees (annual fees still apply).